Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 Next, take a look at Pure White vs. High Reflective White.

-High Reflective White is probably the whitest white paint color you can pick.
+High Reflective White is one of the whitest white paint colors you can pick.
 It doesn’t have really any undertones, and it is bright bright bright.

 Click here for a full paint color review on High Reflective White.